“Fairness and Bias in Algorithmic Hiring: a Multidisciplinary Survey” preprint available

 Happy to have learned we have two papers accepted at the first Recommender Systems in Human Resources Workshop, co-located with ACM RecSys 2021!
 These papers are the first academic publications of the Data Science Chapter at Randstad Groep Nederland!

-• [PDF] M. de Groot, J. Schutte, and D. Graus, “Job posting-enriched knowledge graph for skills-based matching,” in Recsys in hr 2021, Amsterdam, Netherlands, 2021.
+• [PDF] M. de Groot, J. Schutte, and D. Graus, “Job posting-enriched knowledge graph for skills-based matching,” in Workshop on recommender systems for human resources (recsys in hr), Amsterdam, Netherlands, 2021.

 [Bibtex]